LGDWT-GS: Local and Global Discrete Wavelet-Regularized 3D Gaussian Splatting for Sparse-View Scene Reconstruction: Method

-Regions with low $E_{LF}$ values, defined as pixels whose $E_{LF}$ falls below a percentile based threshold that is treated as a hyperparameter and empirically set to the lowest 20\% of the $E_{LF}$ distribution per image, correspond to areas where structural information is weak or where HF details are missing in LF regions, as illustrated in Figure~\ref{fig:lfmap}.
+Regions with low $E_{\text{LF}}$ values, defined as pixels whose $E_{\text{LF}}$ falls below a percentile-based threshold, correspond to areas where structural information is weak or where high-frequency details are under-represented within low-frequency regions, as illustrated in Figure~\ref{fig:lfmap}.
 These regions are therefore prioritized for localized frequency refinement.

-For each selected patch, one-level Haar wavelet transform is applied, and weighted losses are computed on the HF subbands to enhance local detail reconstruction.
-The patch-level loss Equation \ref{eq:patch_dwt} is defined as:
+For each selected patch, a one-level Haar wavelet transform is applied, and losses are computed on the high-frequency subbands to enhance local detail reconstruction.
+The patch-level loss in Equation~\mbox{\ref{eq:patch_dwt}} is defined as: